COVID-19 pandemic in New York City: Unemployment and loss of revenue

 By April 2020, The New York Times reported that hundreds of thousands of New Yorkers were unemployed, with at least $7.4 billion lost tax revenue projected over the year, and many residents uncertain as to how their rents would be paid.
 Broadway theaters, restaurants, hotels, and the transit system were among the most affected, while construction and real-estate development activities halted.
-Low-income and informal workers such as canners and street vendors faced severe loss of income, even as they were ineligible for government support.
 Law firms, financial services companies, and other white-collar businesses expected declining profits or losses.
 Between 475,000 and 1.2 million jobs, mostly low-wage positions in the retail, transportation, and restaurant sectors, were expected to be cut by the end of April.

 By August 2020, the city had an official unemployment rate of 16.3%, nearly twice the national rate.
 A significant percentage of populations in all five boroughs were estimated to be receiving unemployment insurance benefits, with rates ranging from 22% of the workforce in Manhattan to 41% in the Bronx.
 Officially, the Bronx had an unemployment rate of 17.5% in October, the highest of any county in the state at the time.
 The city's most badly affected neighborhood was West Farms, Bronx, where 26% of the workforce was unemployed in October 2020, several times higher than in wealthy neighborhoods such as the Upper West Side and Upper East Side of Manhattan.

 The drop in income, sales tax, and tourism revenues including hotel tax revenue may cost the city up to $10 billion according to the Mayor's office.
 De Blasio said "We're not going to be able to provide basic services and actually have a normal society if we don't get help from the federal government."
 According to the New York City Independent Budget Office, a full economic recovery might not be achieved until 2024.